Changggg/ecopad_documentation/configure/README.md

        `# cp ../../../teco_spruce/input/SPRUCE_da_pars.txt .`

+#### Allow ssh on port 22

+The following commands allows port 22 to accept ssh connections which is required to connect with the dockers

+       `# sudo apt-get update`

+       `# sudo apt-get install openssh-server`

+       `# sudo ufw allow 22`

 #### Creating authentication keys

 13. Now we need to create ssh keys which will create 3 files id_rsa,id_rsa.pub and known_hosts.From the id_rsa.pub file,we will again create another file known as authorizeed_keys.These keys are required to connect to the cybercommons platform.To create the keys type the following commands.